Oil edges higher after Russia indicates larger output cut

 Oil output from the world’s biggest producers - OPEC, Russia and the United States - has increased by 3.3 million bpd since the end of 2017 to 56.38 million bpd, meeting almost 60 percent of global consumption.

-That increase alone is equivalent to the output of major OPEC producer the United Arab Emirates.

-The surge is largely down to soaring U.S. crude oil production C-OUT-T-EIA, which has jumped by 2.5 million bpd since early 2016 to a record 11.7 million bpd, making the United States the world’s biggest oil producer.
+The surge is mainly due to soaring U.S. oil production C-OUT-T-EIA, which has jumped by 2.5 million bpd since early 2016 to a record 11.7 million bpd, making the United States the world’s biggest producer.

-As a result, the United States last week exported more crude oil and fuel than it imported for the first time in records going back to 1973, according to data released on Thursday.
+The United States, which is not party to any output deal, last week exported more crude oil and fuel than it imported for the first time in records going back to 1973, data showed.

 Reporting by Henning Gloystein; Editing by Joseph Radford and David Holmes